My name is Kate Thompson and I am a children's author. I also write as K.R. Thompson when writing my longer fiction for children, including my new

 But then I was lucky enough to become a mum to two lovely boys and from my very first bedtime story session, I fell back into love with picture books and storytelling.

-Five (Slightly/Not Very) Interesting Facts About Me
+Five (Slightly) Interesting Facts About Me

 - I am completely deaf in my right ear.